-“I watched movies about Christmas and saw Christmas trees, Christmas lights, and children receiving Christmas presents from the grandfather who usually wear red and white clothes and have long white beard.
+“I watched movies about Christmas and saw Christmas trees, Christmas lights, and children receiving Christmas presents from the grandfather who usually wears red and white clothes and has long white beard.
 I wish I receive that many Christmas presents as well during Christmas.
 But my dad said the most important thing to spend on is our food and school fees to sit for our exams.”
 Georgina giggled and looked away.

 Mathew and his family have started harvesting cocoa again in late November because back to school will be in late January.
 His wife and children helped him a lot of times instead of hiring any labourers.
-Georgina is also his daddy’s little helping hands in the cocoa farm.
+Georgina is also his daddy’s little helping hands on the cocoa farm.

-“I love my dad, because he loves us, he cares for us, he helped us and provide us with what we need.
+“I love my dad because he loves us, he cares for us, he helped us and provide us with what we need.
 He is a very hard working man.
 He told us that we already have the most precious Christmas present anyone could give us and that is life itself.
 We don’t have Christmas trees here, we only have cocoa trees.
-From the cocoa trees we have more than what we want.
+From the cocoa trees, we have more than what we want.
 I hope other children appreciate what they have for Christmas as well.”